EarthCut/earthcut.github.io/03_strange_neighbors.md

 Strange Neighbos is a poetic documentary about a tiny island on the river Elbe, a dreamy quaint place in the midst of the industrial high-performance stream of globalization.

+The project was financed by the Film und Medienstiftung NRW.
+Further information will follow shortly.

         <br><br>
         </div>